predis/predis/README.md

 ```

 The client can leverage TLS/SSL encryption to connect to secured remote Redis instances without the
-the need to configure an SSL proxy like stunnel.
-This can be useful when connecting to nodes running
+need to configure an SSL proxy like stunnel.
+This can be useful when connecting to nodes running on
-on various cloud hosting providers.
-Encryption can be enabled with the use the `tls` scheme and an
+various cloud hosting providers.
+Encryption can be enabled with using the `tls` scheme and an array
-array of suitable [options](http://php.net/manual/context.ssl.php) passed via the `ssl` parameter:
+of suitable [options](http://php.net/manual/context.ssl.php) passed via the `ssl` parameter:

 ```php
 // Named array of connection parameters: